-In May 2015, the creators announced that production on the show had ended.
-The Series Finale, titled "Last Day of Summer", aired on June 12, 2015, wrapping up an eight-year run, the second longest running animated series in Disney history.
-In addition, a stand-alone special, "The O.W.C.A.
+In May 2015, the creators announced that production on the show had ended, with the series finale, titled "Last Day of Summer", airing on June 12, 2015 and wrapping up an eight-year run; making it the second longest-running animated series in Disney history.note A stand-alone special, "The O.W.C.A.
 Files.", premiered on November 9, later that year.
 Following this, the crew moved on to work on Milo Murphy's Law, which premiered on October 3rd, 2016.
 Milo's second season premiere, "The Phineas and Ferb Effect", is a crossover episode between the two shows.
 Dr. Doofenshmirtz would join Milo's main cast for the remainder of the season, with various other Phineas characters, especially Perry, making guest appearances.

-On April 11, 2019, Disney announced that an animated movie based on the show, entitled Candace Against the Universe, is in development for their upcoming streaming service, Disney+.
-It is expected to release within a year of the service's launch date of November 12, 2019.
+On April 11, 2019, Disney announced that an animated movie based on the show, entitled Candace Against the Universe, was in development for their upcoming streaming service, Disney+.
+It released on August 28, 2020.

 Interestingly enough, the series is connected to the Disney Channel Live-Action Universe through a series of convoluted crossovers, but was never officially linked to the DCLAU.

 - Phineas and Ferb the Movie: Across the 2nd Dimension